-The Department of Labor hosts and updates a massive database for a growing number of occupations.
-This web-based database, O*NET, is available for free to the public and serves as the nation’s leading resource (and my personal nerd playground) for job information.
-O*NET is a candyland of knowledge that can be leveraged for many purposes and audiences.
+The U.S. Department of Labor hosts and updates a massive database for a growing number of occupations.
+This web-based database, O*NET, is available for free to the public and serves as the nation’s leading resource for job information.
+O*NET is a bastion of knowledge that can be leveraged for many purposes and audiences.
 Human resource professionals can use it to create job descriptions, develop criteria for selection and performance appraisal systems, and structure compensation systems.
 Students and job seekers will find value in researching future roles and career paths.

 The occupational information in the O*NET database is based on a series of descriptors that identify work skills, abilities, activities, and the context in which work takes place.
 Descriptor data comes from two ratings sources: incumbents who are currently employed in the job as well as occupational analysts, commonly industrial and organizational psychologists who are expertly trained in job analysis.
 Although most agree that ratings from each of these data sources provide unique job information, others have proposed eliminating the analysts’ ratings in an effort to conserve resources.
 But instead of simple elimination, some have suggested that a series of statistical calculations could accurately estimate how the analyst would rate each work descriptor, thus substituting an imputed “rating” for what a real, live human analyst actually observing the job would rate.